darinz/ML/06_regularization_model_selection/01_regularization.md

 **Analogy:** Think of regularization as a way to "keep your model on a leash"—it can still learn, but it can't wander too far into overly complex solutions.

 Besides encouraging simpler models, regularization can also impose inductive biases or structures on the model parameters.
-For example, suppose we had a prior belief that the number of non-zeros in the ground-truth model parameters is small\(^2\)—which is oftentimes called sparsity of the model—we can impose a regularization on the number of non-zeros in $`\theta`$, denoted by $`\|\theta\|_0`$, to leverage such a prior belief.
+For example, suppose we had a prior belief that the number of non-zeros in the ground-truth model parameters is small $`^2`$—which is oftentimes called sparsity of the model—we can impose a regularization on the number of non-zeros in $`\theta`$, denoted by $`\|\theta\|_0`$, to leverage such a prior belief.
 Imposing additional structure of the parameters narrows our search space and makes the complexity of the model family smaller—e.g., the family of sparse models can be thought of as having lower complexity than the family of all models—and thus tends to lead to a better generalization.
 On the other hand, imposing additional structure may risk increasing the bias.
 For example, if we regularize the sparsity strongly but no sparse models can predict the label accurately, we will suffer from large bias (analogously to the situation when we use linear models to learn data than can only be represented by quadratic functions in Section 8.1.)

 **Sparsity explained:**
 - Sparsity means most of the parameters are zero.
 This is useful when we believe only a few features are truly important.